Arnold-n/P1P2MQTT/doc/HomeAssistant.md

 The P1P2MQTT bridge can be connected in parallel to your room thermostat, either near your thermostat or near your indoor unit. *If you have a monoblock, the P1/P2 connection may be outside.
 It is recommended to use a P1/P2 cable such that the P1P2MQTT bridge can be in-house.*

+Polarity of the P1/P2 cables is irrelevant, you can connect the 2 P1/P2 wires without looking which one is P1 or P2.

 ##### Power on Daikin system

 A WiFi Access Point with SSID `P1P2MQTT` (or `P1P2MQTT-2x` after a double-reset) should become available.

 ##### Provide WiFi and MQTT server credentials